flomesh-io/osm-edge-docs/content/en/docs/guides/observability/tracing.md

 ## Example of Tracing with Jaeger
-This section walks through the process of creating a simple Jaeger instance and enabling tracing with Jaeger in OSM.
+This section walks through the process of creating a simple Jaeger instance and enabling tracing with Jaeger in osm-edge.

-1. Run the [OSM Demo](https://github.com/openservicemesh/osm/blob/{{< param osm_branch >}}/demo/README.md) with Jaeger deployed.
+1. Run the [osm-edge Demo](https://github.com/openservicemesh/osm/blob/{{< param osm_branch >}}/demo/README.md) with Jaeger deployed.
 You have two options:
     - For automatic provisioning of Jaeger, simply set `DEPLOY_JAEGER` in your `.env` file to true
     - For bring-your-own, you can deploy the sample instance [provided by Jaeger](https://www.jaegertracing.io/docs/1.22/getting-started/#all-in-one) using the commands below.
 If you wish to bring up Jaeger in a different namespace, make sure to update it below.